We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 Santa Fe Hotels For Families

 • We stayed at La Fonda on the Plaza.
-It’s a beautiful and historic hotel and again, you might not expect to be all that kid-friendly.
+It’s a beautiful and historic hotel.

+You might not expect to be all that kid-friendly.
 But it has an outdoor pool and hot tub, and the location couldn’t be better.
-We saw a other families at breakfast every morning.
+We saw several other families at breakfast every morning.

 The rooms are standard with bathrooms on the small side, pretty Southwestern décor and Nespresso machines.

-Read my full review of La Fonda on the Plaza.
+Read my full review of La Fonda on the Plaza

-The Inn of the Governors, two blocks south of the Plaza, is also a great family option with amenities like free breakfast and parking, refrigerators in the rooms and a heated outdoor pool.
+• The Inn of the Governors, two blocks south of the Plaza, is also a great family option with amenities like free breakfast and parking, refrigerators in the rooms and a heated outdoor pool.

-Some of the rooms have the sink outside the bathroom, always handy for families, and several have kiva fireplaces.
+Some of the rooms have the sink outside the bathroom, always handy for families, and several have Kiva fireplaces.
 There’s also free cookies, tea and sherry in the afternoon.

-Buffalo Thunder offers an expansive outdoor pool, kids splash pad and hot tub, golf and tennis, several restaurants, a pool grill, Starbucks and deli.
+Buffalo Thunder offers an expansive outdoor pool, kids’ splash pad and hot tub, golf and tennis, several restaurants, a pool grill, Starbucks and deli.
 All rooms have refrigerators and on-demand movies.

 Top Things to Do With Kids in Santa Fe